PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 Now the problems with this approach ->
 1. The `errors` key of a GraphQL response is not type safe.
 Graphql is loved because of the consistency and type safety it provides, we do not get the same with the `errors` array.
 They are specified, but introspection tells a client nothing about what might be found in them, they're harder to evolve, and harder to extend.
-2. By default if the `errors` array is present then the resulting query will return `null` in the `data` field.
-By that this means even if some nested resolver fails, that has the impact on the result of the root parent resolver (contradicts Introduction point 4).Essentially failure of a related node leads to the failure of parent node.This can potentially be a deal breaker if you're wanting to have errors returned as part of a mutation, but want to query for data on the result anyways.
-A common example is returning an error with some partial data for private Organization(name , location etc) even if a lot of background details like members , admins etc should not be returned.
+2. By default if the `errors` array is present then the resulting query will return `null` in the `data` field.If a non-nullable field returns null, GraphQL will raise an error.
+So, null value for a nested resolver results in the whole data object being returned as null and the error message will not provide any additional information about why the field returned null unless specifically handled in the resolver.But if a nested resolver is nullable then an error in the nsted resolver will not affect other fields.
+However, it will specify the path of the error within the root resolver response itself.
+For the client apps this would require extra effort in extracting and customizing errors.
 3. GraphQL errors encode exceptional scenarios - like a service being down or some other internal failure.
 Errors which are part of the API domain should be captured within that domain, and relayed to the client as information, NOT Graphql error.

 ## The Solution